PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 Cabo Rojo Lighthouse from La Playuela Beach

 The views from the beach are spectacular — the lighthouse on the cliff to the right and more cliffs to the left.
 The water isn’t crystal clear — it has fine sand particles in it, making it turbid.
 But it is so nice.
 And the water here has high salinity, so your skin feels so soft when you come out!
-I have read that sometimes there are waves at this beach, but the day we went it was almost flat.
+I have read that sometimes there are waves at this beach, and being a cove, it can get a lot of sargasso seaweed if the current pushes it in.

 There are trails all around the beach, so you can walk around and find more great views.
 But be aware — it is hot, sunny and the limestone rocks are sharp.
 So take water, sunscreen, a hat, and sturdy shoes.

 This beach is a favorite for off-the-beaten path locals and tourists alike.
-I imagine that this beach could get pretty busy on weekends and during the summer, just because it is so pretty there.
+This beach does get pretty busy on weekends and during the summer, just because it is so pretty there.
 Some people and travel guides incorrectly refer to this beach as Playa Sucia, which the ranger said was further inland, on the Bahia Sucia, in the nature reserve.

 The Details